What is a Cataract?

 Cataracts are the leading cause of blindness in the world.
 Here are some interesting statistics and facts about this common eye disease:

-- 10% to 38% of childhood blindness is attributable to cataracts.
+- 10 percent to 38 percent of childhood blindness is attributable to cataracts.

 - People who live at higher altitudes and in climates with high levels of ultraviolet radiation (such as in Tibet) are at an increased risk of developing cataracts.

-- Surgery is more than 95% successful in restoring the vision of people who have age-related cataracts and no other eye disease.
+- Surgery is more than 95 percent successful in restoring the vision of people who have age-related cataracts and no other eye disease.

-- Blindness occurs in approximately 1% of people with cataracts, even after treatment has been sought.
+- Blindness occurs in approximately 1 percent of people with cataracts, even after treatment has been rendered.

 Talking to Your Eye Doctor